Quranic Inerrancy

 Item number 4.
 Naik brags that verse 51:47 describes the expansion of the universe: “With power and skill did We construct the Firmament: for it is We Who create the vastness of space.”[13]

 Naik strikes out again.
 The Quran refers to the firmament, expressing the same flat-Earth perspective as the Old Testament, as affirmed by Quran 22:65: “He holds up the sky lest it falls on earth.”[14]
-The part of Naik’s passage mentioning “space” refers to the expansive Earthly terrain enclosed by the solid firmament.
+When Naik’s passage mentions “space,” it refers to the expansive Earthly terrain enclosed by the solid firmament.
 But even if it referred to outer space, the passage speaks only of the “vastness” of space, providing no hint that our universe is expanding.

 Item number 5.
 Naik claims that the Quran presaged the scientific principle that mountains prevent Earth from shaking.
 Unfortunately for Naik’s argument, there is no such scientific principle.
 Mountains do not prevent Earth from shaking.
 To the contrary, plate tectonics create mountains and cause earthquakes.
-To suggest that mountains prevent Earth from shaking is ludicrous.
 Naik cites verses 78:6–7, which say, “Have We not made the earth a resting place?
 And the mountains as stakes?”[15]
 The verses that Naik cites do not establish that mountains keep Earth from shaking.

-I have critiqued enough of Naik’s empty boasts to illustrate that the Quran is not an inerrant book.
+I have critiqued enough of Naik’s empty boasts to establish that the Quran is not an inerrant book.
 There is no inerrant book (not even the book you are reading now).[16]+

-It might be tempting to shrug and say, “Well, if someone wants to fool themselves into thinking their holy book is inerrant, that’s their business.”
+It might be tempting to reply, “Well, if someone wants to fool themselves into thinking their holy book is inerrant, that’s their business.”
 It is their business, certainly, but we should not be so nonchalant.
-The whole idea of inerrancy arises from the wish to shut down debate.
-It reflects the yearning to silence one’s opposition rather than engage with them as equals in intelligent discussion.
+The whole idea of inerrancy arises from the wish to preemptively dismiss contrary evidence, silence one’s opposition, and prevail through means other than reasoned dialogue.

 [4] Abdullah Yusuf Ali, The Holy Qur’an Text, Translation and Commentary.

-[6] Within 16 percent in the unlikely event that he used the Egyptian rather than Greek stadion as his unit of measure.
+[6] Within 16% in the unlikely event that he used the Egyptian rather than Greek stadion as his unit of measure.

-[8] Quoted in: Freeman, The Closing of the Western Mind.
+[8] Augustine, Confessions, Chapter XXXV (paraphrased in Freeman, The Closing of the Western Mind)

 [10] Abdullah Yusuf Ali, The Holy Qur’an Text, Translation and Commentary.